 Pick up local guides & maps, available at most national park entrances – they often have a wealth of information and can give you a feel for the locale and what you can expect to see and experience in that particular park or wildlife reserve.
 No two parks are ever the same, and you may well encounter different animals, plants and insects from park to park.
 They often have handy pictures and descriptions to help you identify the local fauna and flora.
 When you're up close to a wild cat, for example, it'll be great to shout, “Look, cheetah!” and it actually is one.

 Make yourself familiar with the rules of whichever reserve you're visiting.
 They're in place to protect you – and the animals.
 Here are some fairly standard rules:

-- Don’t feed the animals.
+- Don't feed the animals.
 It only makes them dependent on humans for food.
-They often become aggressive and may need to be to be euthanised – a senseless tragedy.
+They often become aggressive and may need to be euthanised – a senseless tragedy.